The Best Pet Spiders to Keep at Home

 Feeding your spider the right foods is key for their health and growth.
 Most spiders eat live insects.
 Here are some tips for feeding your spider:

-1. Give them prey that’s the right size, not bigger than they are
+1. Please give them the suitable-sized prey, not more than what they are used to

 2. Give them different insects to make sure they get all the nutrients they need